Presented by the Charlestown Waterfront Coalition, Courageous Sailing, and Piers Park Sailing Center.

 Give the gift of sailing this holiday season!

 Looking for the perfect present for an experienced sailor?
 Want to give someone who’s never sailed before the chance to try something new?
 Courageous Sailing has lessons and memberships to fill every stocking...and to treat yourself!
 Even better, your gift will also help Courageous provide free and low-cost sailing opportunities for Boston kids.

-– Take advantage of low holiday prices before the end of the year! –
+Take advantage of our lowest prices of the season!